izivkov/GShockTimeServer/gatttool_scripts/readme.md

 ```
 If you want to automate the process in a script, you will have to use a command line interaction tool like expect-lite.

-The script `setTime.exp` provided here is an expect-lite script which read the time from the computer and send it to a Casio GShock GA-B2100 with gatttool interactive mode.
+The script `setTime.exp` provided here is an expect-lite script which read the time from the computer and send it to a Casio GShock GA-B2100, using gatttool interactive mode.

 ## Dependencies